lhermann/langify-docs/authorization.md

 # Authorization

+What a user is and is not allowd to do depents upon the following categories:

+*   User Roll
+*   Reputation

+Reputation determines the privileges a user has.
+Reputation is langauge specific.

+> DEPRICATED:
-This article describes the permission groups and how you become a member of them.
+> This article describes the permission groups and how you become a member of them.

 ## User Rols

 ### Translator

 Every normal user is a translator.
-Translators can earn :small_blue_diamond:, and with reputation they **earn privileges**.
+Translators can earn :small_blue_diamond: reputation, and with reputation they **earn privileges**.

 ### Trustee

 A trustee is an organisation or person that administers the works of an author or publishing house.
 Thus a trustee has **all privileges for his assigned works**.

+> DEPRICATED:
 > Your **privileges** from 7 (Translator) upwards are trustee specific.
 That means you may have more privileges in an area than another.
 (They are also langauge specific.)

 ### Admin